-Alex Campbell, Managing Director - Asia, Xero
+Alex Campbell, MD-Asia, Xero

 From the dawn of the computer age, the most advanced technology lived primarily in the world of big business.
 Starting in the 1970s, big companies had mainframes with processing power and sophisticated software that small businesses were not able to afford.
 Even as Microsoft achieved its dream of a “computer on every desk” through the 1990s, the software and tools available to help small businesses lagged behind what was available to enterprise.

 Now here was this more evident than in accounting software.
 While big business built complex and expensive ERP systems, small businesses were left with antiquated desktop accounting software with their data locked up on an accountant’s PC.
 The desktop-based nature of small business accounting software made it difficult for entrepreneurs and their financial advisors to collaborate and get the right data when it’s needed.
 While most big companies were able to use their cloud to get direct bank feeds into their ERP system, this was available to few small businesses.

 Today, the cloud has fundamentally leveled the playing field between big business and small business.
 The cloud has allowed companies to not only level the playing field for small businesses but actually help them build a competitive advantage.
 With a single accounting ledger running in the cloud, small businesses can work with their financial advisors in real-time from any device, anywhere.
 For example, Xero has integrated with more than 100 banks around the world to bring automated bank feeds to hundreds of thousands of small businesses, so they can manage their cash flow day in, day out.
 Meanwhile, the cloud and modern design principles have allowed us to create beautiful and simple software that leapfrogs past the usability and capabilities of complex ERP systems.